Unemployment Insurance: Illinois

 Federal law and guidance on this subject should be reviewed together with this section.

-Authors: Stuart R. Buttrick, Susan W. Kline, Stacey Smiricky and Jenie Van Hampton, Faegre Drinker Biddle & Reath LLP
+Authors: Stuart R. Buttrick, Susan W. Kline, Stacey Smiricky and Taylor L. Haran, Faegre Drinker Biddle & Reath LLP

-- Unemployment insurance provides partial wage replacement to unemployed workers while they conduct an active search for work.
-Most employers are subject to Illinois' Unemployment Insurance Act.
-See Illinois Unemployment Insurance.
+- Most employers are subject to Illinois' Unemployment Insurance Act.
+See Employer Coverage.

 - Unemployment benefits will generally continue for up to 26 weeks.
 See Benefits.